 The elements of the Company's compensation program include base salary, annual cash incentive compensation and long-term incentive compensation in the forms of stock option awards, performance share units, and restricted stock awards.
 Each salary, annual cash incentive compensation and pension and welfare benefits plan amount is established by the non-employee members of the Board of Directors based upon levels that the Compensation Committee and such Board members determine are competitive and are intended to reward for current and past performance, while longer-term incentives such as stock option awards, restricted stock awards, and performance share units, are intended to create incentive for future growth.
-Previously granted restricted stock awards generally vest on the fourth anniversary of the date granted.

-In 2011 stockholders voted to conduct an advisory vote on executive compensation every year.
+In 2011 and 2017 stockholders voted to conduct an advisory vote on executive compensation every year.
 The Board has adopted this frequency.